NEWVectors or files. Pick a path.Start →

 Integration Example

-import { FaceClient } from "@azure/cognitiveservices-face";
+import { FaceClient } from "@azure-rest/ai-vision-face";

-import { ApiKeyCredentials } from "@azure/ms-rest-js";
+import { AzureKeyCredential } from "@azure/core-auth";

-const client = new FaceClient(
+const client = FaceClient(FACE_ENDPOINT, new AzureKeyCredential(FACE_KEY));

-// Detect faces with attributes
+// Detect faces with quality attributes (emotion/gender are retired)

-const detected = await client.face.detectWithUrl(imageUrl, {
+const detected = await client.path("/detect").post({

 recognitionModel: "recognition_04",